On the fifth day of Christmas Science, my mommy made with me…Santa going down the chimney!

 Lighter/matches (and an adult)

 Boil your eggs!
 You’ll want a hard boiled egg, soft boiled may just leave egg yolks everywhere!
 Once the egg is cooked, peel the shell from the egg and set it aside.

-2. Have an adult light a piece of paper on fire.
-We used a strip of index card.
-Drop it into the bottle quickly!
+Have an adult light a piece of paper on fire, or use a wooden matchstick.
+Quickly drop your burning material into the jar.

 The air around us is made of molecules that are in a gas stage.
 They’re already flying around fairly fast and far apart.
 When we add the flame into the bottle, we cause those molecules to move even faster and farther away from each other!
 This makes the air get bigger, and with nowhere to go, the pressure is increased.

 This is called Expansion!

 When this happens, it pushes the egg out of the way a little, allowing some of those molecules to escape.
 When the air cools down, the molecules move a little slower and come closer together.